nss-day-cohort-21/d21-milestone-challenge-html-kosh12345/README.md

 # The Static Web HTML + CSS Quiz

 ## Setup

-When you are ready to start the quiz, request the Github Classroom link from your instructor.
 + Once your repository is created on GitHub, you will see the *Quick Setup* page.
 + Copy the commands for the section labeled **…or create a new repository on the command line**
 + Then execute the following command in your terminal: